 Which cards to use? … Card Size and Let’s back it up!

 At TimeLapseCameras.com we ship all cameras with the manufacturer supplied 16 Gb SanDisk Ultra.
-There are two types of card speeds.
+There are several types of card speeds.
 ULTRA vs EXTREME.

 In testing various brands we have determined the recommended card and speed to use is SanDisk Ultra.